basvanveen/hellogreenhouse/README.md

 ## API

-Currently I exposed `2` api routes, one where you can do a `POST` call to set/change specific key-values under `/control` and one to retrieve metrics under `/metrics`.
+Currently I expose `2` api routes, one where you can do a `POST` call to set/change specific key-values under `/control` and one to retrieve metrics under `/metrics`.
+And of course the default `/` one but that just serves you a placeholder page with a welcome string 👋

 ### examples